WWE Wrestlemania 35: 2019 Start time, how to watch, date, full match card, location, lineup and more

 WWE Wrestlemania 35 is finally here.
-And by "here" I mean it happens this weekend on Sunday, April 7.
+And by "here" I mean it happens today.
 This is the biggest wrestling event of the year and if you're not a hardcore fan, it's actually a great time to start watch, as the company goes all out for Wrestlemania.
 This will mark the first time ever that a women's match will main event Wrestlemania, as Raw Women's Champion Ronda Rousey defends here title in a triple threat match against Beck Lynch and Charlotte Flair.

 This will be the culmination of a months long feud that started late last year and has seen the trio not only have verbal battles in the ring, but fights in parking lots and--most excitingly--on Twitter.
 Seriously, the Twitter game from these three is half the reason I'm so exited for this match.